ovdojoey/Juiced/README.md

 ## Usage

 #### Simple Usage
 You can use Juiced by including the minified `/dist/css/juiced.css` file in the head section of your webpage.
 By default, this will use the Juiced default colors.
-If you wish to make changes to the default colors, [download a custom build of Juiced](https://www.juicedcss.com/download/) or see the *Advanced Usage* below.
+If you wish to make changes to the default colors see the *Advanced Usage* below.

 #### Advanced Usage